-The Rink at Thompson’s Point is the only rink on this list that isn’t free (skate admission is $8 for a 2-hour session) but it’s worth checking out for a number of reasons.
+The Rink at Thompson’s Point is the only rink on this list that isn’t free (skate admission is $8 for a 2-hour session for adults) but it’s worth checking out for a number of reasons.
 It’s the only rink on this list where you can keep your skates on when you decide it’s time for a drink break, for starters, and the on-site beer yurt is a cool place to warm up (there are a handful of local craft beers on tap and wine is available, too).
 This year there will also be a snack bar serving up treats.
 If you don’t own ice skates, you can rent them for $3.
 The rink is open 3-9 p.m.
 Monday through Thursday, 3-10 p.m.
 Friday, 10 a.m. to 10 p.m.
 Saturday, 10 a.m. to 6 p.m.
 Sunday (extended hours for school vacation week). check the website for more info.

 Riverside Golf Course + Riverside Grill, Portland

 1158 Riverside St., Portland | www.riversidegolfcourseme.com | 207-797-3524 Ext 2

-Cross-country skiers are well-acquainted with Riverside’s trails, which are groomed for skate and classic skiing, but there are also two ice rinks on the grounds, not far from the club house and sledding hills.
+Cross-country skiers are well-acquainted with Riverside’s trails, which are groomed for skate and classic skiing, but there are also two ice rinks on the grounds, not far from the club house and sledding hill.
 The ice is well-maintained and the two rinks mean there’s space for hockey and for folks to just goof around.
 Check the Riverside Golf Course Facebook page for ice conditions (as well as trail conditions if you want to cross-country ski).
 Riverside Grill, which has a patio that looks out onto the course in warmer months, serves up fries and wings, along with beer, wine, and cocktails.
-A hot cocoa with whiskey just feels right here.
+A spiked hot cocoa just feels right here.
 For info on Riverside Grill, the bar/restaurant that looks out onto the course, see Riverside Grill on Facebook.
 Grill hours: Closed Monday and Tuesday, Wednesday 11:30 a.m. to 8 p.m., Thursday 11:30 a.m. to 8 p.m.
 (Trivia at 6:30), Friday 11:30 a.m. to 9 p.m.
 (Live music at 6), Saturday 9 a.m. to 8 p.m., Sunday 9 a.m. to 2 p.m.

 Mill Creek Pond + Foulmouthed Brewing, South Portland